Roles of a depositary bank and collateral agent within project finance

 • Incorporating the process and methodology for satisfying insufficient funds in order to eliminate any gaps between funding and processing payments

-• Providing a vital neutral viewpoint as one of the few parties without a vested interest in a specific outcome
+• Providing a neutral viewpoint as one of the few parties without a vested interest in a specific outcome

 • Reviewing descriptions of all assigned and/or pledged collateral and mechanics for exercising applicable liens